 - Produce sample station area plans

-A final TOD plan will be presented to our Board of Directors in early 2022.
+A final TOD plan will be presented to our Board of Directors in mid 2022.

 In connection with the Better Red project, we’re also studying TOD opportunities at key Red Line stations.
 In partnership with local jurisdictions and stakeholders, this work will create station area plans, identifying the potential form, scale, mix of uses and affordability levels of future TOD, with a focus on land use planning changes that promote new equitable development.